codegrue/card_settings/README.md

 # Card Settings control

 A flutter package for building card based settings forms.
+This implements a card based settings panel and a suite of form field widgets to use inside it.
+It's a bit of a cross between the cupertino settings screen and material design; The idea it should be intutive on both iOS and Android.

 ![Screenshot](https://github.com/codegrue/card_settings/blob/master/images/example.gif)